HugoDaniel/hugodaniel.com/content/posts/2021-03-24-infinite-grid-with-just-one-square.md

 The process to use instanced elements is as follows:

 1. Define a bunch of unique vertices (_4 vertices for a square_).
-1. Define a single element by specifying the vertice indexes that make it up (_vertex 1, vertex 2, vertex 3, and so on_).
+1. Define a single element by specifying the vertex indexes that make it up (_vertex 1, vertex 2, vertex 3, and so on_).
 1. Say how many occurrences of that element to render (_draw 5000000 instances of this square!!_)

-A square would have _4_ vertices total, _1_ triangle fan element, and _1_ instance of it for a single one.
+A single square would have _4_ vertices total, _1_ triangle fan element, and _1_ instance of it (its a single square).

 Using instances of a simple mesh can be faster to draw (fewer draw calls per frame).
-More importantly, the seed mesh can be changed to any shape, effectively giving infinite grids of any tileable form (or non-tileable if its your thing).
+More importantly, the seed mesh can be changed to any shape, effectively allowing for infinite grids of any tileable form (or non-tileable if its your thing).

 ## Infinity is a long way, especially towards the end.